Getting Started at Southeast Community College

 F-1 students also are eligible for Optional Practical Training (OPT) during or following their Program of Study.
 OPT is a form of temporary employment that directly relates to the student’s Program of Study.
 OPT should be requested at least 90 days prior to the date of graduation; please note that approval from USCIS can take 4-6 months.
 Students interested in exploring OPT and CPT should visit with their campus Designated School Official.

 F-1 students are allowed to work on campus if a job is available.
 Students are limited to 20 hours of work a week during the academic term.
-Students who wish to work on campus should contact their campus DSO to ensure that the required documents are submitted.
+Students who wish to work on campus should contact their campus DSO to ensure that required documents are submitted.
 Please note that on-campus employment options are limited.

 Upon Program Completion